Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Outcome is hard to predict and depends partly on the characteristics and spread of the cancer.

 Many women fear breast cancer, partly because it is common.
 However, some of the fear about breast cancer is based on misunderstanding.
 For example, the statement, “One of every eight women will get breast cancer,” is misleading.
-That figure is an estimate based on women from birth to age 95.
-It means that theoretically, one of eight women who live to age 95 or older will develop breast cancer.
+That figure is an estimate of the risk of developing breast cancer during a woman's life.
+It means that theoretically, one of eight women will develop breast cancer during her life.
 However, a 40-year-old woman has only about a 1 in 70 chance of developing it during the next decade.
 But as she ages, her risk increases.

 Several factors affect the risk of developing breast cancer.
 Thus, for some women, the risk is much higher or lower than average.
 Most factors that increase risk, such as age and certain abnormal genes, cannot be modified.
 However, regular exercise, particularly during adolescence and young adulthood, may reduce the risk of developing breast cancer.

 Far more important than trying to modify risk factors is being vigilant about detecting breast cancer so that it can be diagnosed and treated early, when it is more likely to be cured.
-Early detection is more likely when women have mammograms.
-Regular breast self-examinations are also recommended by some doctors, although these examinations have not been shown to reduce risk of death from breast cancer.
+Early detection is more likely when women have mammograms Mammography Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more .
+Regular breast self-examinations Breast self-awareness Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more are also recommended by some doctors, although these examinations have not been shown to reduce risk of death from breast cancer.

 Breast cancer in a first-degree relative (mother, sister, or daughter) increases a woman’s risk by 2 to 3 times, but breast cancer in more distant relatives (grandmother, aunt, or cousin) increases the risk only slightly.
 Breast cancer in two or more first-degree relatives increases a woman’s risk by 5 to 6 times.

 Mutations in two separate genes for breast cancer (BRCA1 and BRCA2) have been identified.
 Fewer than 1% of women have these gene mutations.
 About 5 to 10% of women with breast cancer have one of these gene mutations.
-If a woman has one of these mutations, her chances of developing breast cancer are 41 to 90 during her lifetime.
+If a woman has one of these mutations, her lifetime risk of developing breast cancer is about 50 to 85%.
+The risk of developing breast cancer by age 80 is about 72% with a BRCA1 mutation and about 69% with a BRCA2 mutation.
 However, if such a woman develops breast cancer, her chances of dying of breast cancer are not necessarily greater than those of any other woman with breast cancer.

 These mutations are most common among Ashkenazi Jews.